The “4S” Approach To Showing PowerPoint Slides

 “Our new shipping plan will save $425,000 in fiscal year 2013.”

 Instead of reading that to the audience, you might say:

 “What are we going to do with this new windfall?
 We propose using it in three different ways.
 They are…”

-Before your next speech, remember to use the 4S’s when showing each PowerPoint slide: Set it up, show it, set it up, and supplement it.
+Before your next speech, remember to use the 4S’s when showing each PowerPoint slide: Set it up, show it, stop talking, and supplement it.

 My new book, 101 Ways to Open a Speech, is now available at Amazon.
 You can read more about the book here.